albaparsi/AeroIntel/Project-Description.md

-Project Discription:
-The goal is to leverage the ccombo of AI and drones to create a solution for national disasters such as bushfires.

-team name: AeroIntel

-teammembers: Alba Samsami CS major, email: samsamna@mail.uc.edu

-project topic area: Drone + AI for national disasters
+Project Description: The goal is to leverage the combo of AI and drones to create a solution for national disasters such as bushfires. team name: AeroIntel team members: Alba Samsami CS major, email: samsamna@mail.uc.edu project topic area: Drone + AI for national disasters